ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 creatures so they live up in the trees that's where you'll find

-England and Wales with most of the UK's population surviving
+critically endangered in England and Wales with most of the UK's

-only in Scotland.
-Once widespread the animal suffered
+population surviving only in Scotland.
+Once widespread the

-catastrophic decline during the 18th the 19th centuries.
+animals suffered catastrophic decline during the 18th the 19th

-of England about 400 years ago roughly.
-There was habitat loss
+got pushed out of England about 400 years ago roughly.
+There was

-so as we cut down our trees, as we cleared our woodlands out or
+habitat loss so as we cut down our trees, as we cleared our

-as we moved our woodlands to just monoculture which didn't
+woodlands out or as we moved our woodlands to just monoculture

-have as much life in, it pushed the pine mountains out.
+which didn't have as much life in, it pushed the pine mountains

 But they're also seen as a pest species.
 We used to control